 Intropin Side Effects

-Note: This page contains information about the side effects of dopamine.
-Some of the dosage forms included on this document may not apply to the brand name Intropin.
+Note: This document contains side effect information about dopamine.
+Some of the dosage forms listed on this page may not apply to the brand name Intropin.

 For the Consumer